chlongv/yocto-repo/README.md

 ## Branches

-Next to the current poky master branch, the manifest is also available for the poky zeus(yocto 3.0) and dunfell (yocto 3.1 - Long Term Support (LTS)) branches.
+In addition to the current master branch, the manifest is also available for the zeus (yocto 3.0), dunfell (yocto 3.1 - Long Term Support (LTS)), gatesgarth (yocto 3.2) branches.
 It can be used with **repo init** with the **-b <branchname>**, for instance for zeus:

     $ repo init -u git@github.com:chlongv/yocto-repo.git -b zeus

+For some meta layers, the branch may stay on master as long as the corresponding branch is not available upstream.